Owen-Wang1234/stock-analysis/README.md

     Next i
 ```

 The total volume, the starting price, and the ending price are now declared as arrays like the stock ticker list; this means a quick loop is used to initialize the total volumes at 0.
-Now, as the entire list is examined, when the stock ticker in the entry matches the current ticker in the list, the volume, the starting price, and the ending price are all entered into the correct index in the respective arrays that correspond to the ticker.
-When the stock ticker in the entry does not match the current ticker in the list, the next ticker in the list is used.
+Now, one loop runs through the entire list; when the stock ticker in the entry matches the current ticker in the list, the volume, the starting price, and the ending price are all entered into the correct index in the respective arrays that correspond to the ticker.
+When checking for the ending price, the confirmation of the last entry for the current stock ticker also prompts the incrementing of the index to go to the next ticker in the list.
 The entire list is gone through just once as opposed to every time for each stock ticker like before, and the output is now printed outside the end of loop as a result.
-Another loop is set up to print the contents of the output arrays.
+A separate loop is thus set up to print the contents of the output arrays.

 A sample collection of the run times of the refactored code is displayed here: